PDFs have been with us for a long time. They're certainly useful for some things, but it’s important to understand their limitations.

 When people find interesting content they think would be valuable to others, they often share it on platforms like Twitter, Facebook, and LinkedIn.
 Social sharing has made it possible for companies to get their content in front of enormous numbers of people.

-If your content is in a PDF, however, you forgo this opportunity.
+If your business content is in a PDF, however, you forgo this opportunity.

 Sure, you may have some readers who email your PDF to a few colleauges — assuming the file is not too large, in which case they may have to resort to third-party file-sharing services like WeTransfer — but you'll never achieve the kind of exponential growth possible with online content.